Psoas Trigger Points Introduction

-Psoas Anatomy & Function:
+Psoas Trigger Points Anatomy & Function

 As written by Travell and Simons: "The primary function of the psoas major muscle is flexion of the hip." p.
 1198.
-Psoas is hip flexor muscle that connects from the lumbar vertebrae to the femur.
+Psoas is the hip flexor muscle that connects the lumbar vertebrae to the femur.
 It functions in hip flexion (lifting the knee to the chest), and tends to tighten and develop trigger points from excess sitting.
-Psoas is used in swinging the leg forward during running, as well as any motion that brings the knee toward chest - for example during sit-ups and hanging leg raises.
+Psoas is used in swinging the leg forward during running, as well as any motion that brings the knee toward the chest - for example during sit-ups and hanging leg raises.

 There is also evidence to suggest that the Psoas functions in spinal stability.
 "Yoshio et al found that the psoas major muscle acts primarily as a spinal stabilizer when the hip is flexed 0° to 45°." p.
 1200.
-There are conflicting views on this topic, but it is safe to assume a strong, flexible, trigger-point free Psoas is ideal.
+There are conflicting views on this topic, but it is safe to assume a strong, flexible, trigger-point-free Psoas is ideal.

-Psoas Trigger Points:
+Psoas Trigger Point Pain Pattern

 "It’s a mistake to assume the problem is at the place that hurts." p.
 36. Trigger points can refer pain to other parts of the body, and Psoas trigger points are no exception.
 As stated by Clair and Amber Davies, it is a mistake to assume the problem is where your pain is .

-As shown in the image above, Psoas trigger points can cause pain in the low back region, as well as the front of the upper thigh.
+As shown in the image above, Psoas trigger points can cause pain in the lower back region, as well as the front of the upper thigh.
 "Pain referred from TrPs (Trigger Points) in the iliopsoas muscles forms a distinctive vertical pattern ipsilaterally along the lumbar spine" p.
 1201.
 This quote is descriptive of the referred pain pattern in the left-most image, which is the broad lumbar spine pain that many patients describe.

-Travell & Simons also mention that difficulty standing after sitting for a long time is a tell tale sign sign of Psoas trigger points .
+Travell & Simons also mention that difficulty standing after sitting for a long time is a telltale sign of Psoas trigger points .
 When a patient extends the spine to stand upright and feels pain, Psoas trigger points are likely at fault.
 Imagine an old uncle letting out an "Ope...
 AHHH" when gingerly standing up straight for the first time in 3 hours - that guy could benefit from a Psoas massage.

-Psoas Release Using the QL Claw Device
+Psoas Trigger Point Release Using the QL Claw

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.